 NEWS: Delivering the Truth is nominated for a Macavity Award, for the Sue Feder Award for Best Historical Novel!
 Winners are announced at the Bouchercon opening ceremonies in Toronto in October.

 The historical Quaker Midwife Mysteries feature unconventional Quaker midwife Rose Carroll in late 1880s Amesbury, Massachusetts.
 The Quaker poet and abolitionist John Greenleaf Whittier is a character in the series.
+I was the featured author in the Quaker Books column in July, 2017.

 I’ve had some fabulous launch parties, including a historical walking tour of the town where the book is set.
 You can take the tour on YouTube.
 I was also filmed talking about my research and reading a scene at a local historical society – watch it here.
 The Whittier Home Museum staged a very successful reading of the scenes from Delivering the Truth featuring costumed actors portraying Rose and Whittier.
 Watch the video from Amesbury Community Televison here.
 See my guest post on Suzanne Adair’s Relevant History blog about the series, and my earlier interview with Meryl Goldsmith.